ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

  {:#arch title="Network Incident Management Architecture" artwork-align="center"}

 {{arch}} illustrates the network incident management architecture.
-Two key components for the incident management are incident management client and incident management server.
+Two key components for the incident management are incident client and incident server.

-Incident management server can be deployed in network analytics platform, controllers and provides functionalities such as incident identification, report, diagnosis, resolution, or querying for incident lifecycle management.
+Incident server can be deployed in network analytics platform, controllers and provides functionalities such as incident identification, report, diagnosis, resolution, or querying for incident lifecycle management.

-Incident management client can be deployed either in the same network platform, controller as the incident management server within a single domain, or in the upper layer network analytics platform or controller, e.g., multi-domain controller, invokes the functionalities provided by
+Incident client can be deployed either in the same network platform, controller as the incident management server within a single domain, or in the upper layer network analytics platform or controller, e.g., multi-domain controller, invokes the functionalities provided by